dlstreamer/pipeline-server/tools/model_downloader/README.md

-  [--output absolute path where to save models] [--model-list input file with model names and properties] [--force force download and conversion of existing models] [--open-model-zoo-version specify the version of openvino image to be used for downloading models from Open Model Zoo] [--dry-run print commands without executing]
+  [--output absolute path where to save models] [--model-list input file with model names and properties] [--force force download and conversion of existing models] [--open-model-zoo-version specify the version of OpenVINO(TM) image to be used for downloading models from Open Model Zoo] [--dry-run print commands without executing]
 ```